NoHeartPen/NoHeartPen/README.md

 - ⚡ Fun fact: ...
 -->

-- 🏫 I'm a junior at Sichuan International Studies University and study Japanese major.
+- 🏫 I'm a junior at Sichuan International Studies University and study Japanese Language and Literature.
 - 🔭 I’m currently working on Japanese NLP and CAT.
 - 📫 How to reach me: NoHeartPen@outlook.com